Mari Kodama: Background

-Kodama was born in Osaka, Japan in 1967 and raised in Germany and Paris, France due to her father's postings in these countries as well as Switzerland and England.
-She and sister Momo are daughters of a pianist mother and banker father.
+Kodama was born in Osaka, Japan in 1967 and raised in Germany and Paris, France due to her father's postings in these countries as well as in Switzerland and England.
+She and her sister Momo are the daughters of a pianist mother and banker father.
 Their mother gave up performances for teaching and Mari assuming everyone played piano.
-She wanted to begin play at age 2, but her parents thought she was too young.
+She wanted to begin playing at age 2, but her parents thought she was too young.
 She was able to read notes by age three.
-By the age of 10, she had already decided to be a concert pianist deciding not to return to Japan to prepare for university.
-She studied piano at the Conservatoire de Paris starting at age 14, under Germaine Mounier, and chamber music under Geneviève Joy-Dutilleux and while still a teenager, was performing in various European competitions.
+By the age of 10, she decided to be a concert pianist by not returning to Japan to prepare for university.
+She studied piano at the Conservatoire de Paris starting at age 14 under Germaine Mounier, and chamber music under Geneviève Joy-Dutilleux.
+She performed in various European competitions while still a teenager.
 She made her Japanese debut in 1984 at age 17 and was immediately a success.